 Where do you train?

-We train in the YMCA, Plasnewydd in Cardiff and St. Cenydd Leisure Centre in Caerphilly.
-There is ample parking at both locations.
+We train in the YMCA, Plasnewydd in Cardiff and Pwll-Y-Pant Village Hall in Caerphilly.
+There is parking available at both locations.

-The YMCA is about a 10 minutes from Cardiff Queen Street train station and St. Cenydd Leisure Centre is around 15 minutes from Aber train station in Caerphilly.
+The YMCA is about a 10 minutes from Cardiff Queen Street train station and Pwll-Y-Pant Village Hall is around 15 minutes from Energlyn train station in Caerphilly.